 On Monday I received my first assignment: “write a blog/press release that talks about Apple’s NFC friendly iOS 11, and the two awesome new hires the company made as a result.”
 Then he asked how much I’d charge.

-Anyone with even the most rudimentary understanding of marketing and content knows that press releases and blog posts are two totally different documents that call on opposing approaches save for the awareness objective.
-Ugh… here we go.
+Anyone with even the most rudimentary understanding of marketing and content knows that press releases and blog posts are two totally different pieces of writing that call on opposing approaches save for the awareness objective, so ugh… here we go.

 I filled the guy in on the differences between blog posts and press releases, offering to write the post first and then rework that information into a press release.
 Then I quoted him a reasonable rate, throwing the press release in for free since I can knock those things out in my sleep.
 I fired off my email, went to the gym to try to coax a little blood flow and creative brainstorming, and while I was on the elliptical I came up with the perfect approach to the post.
 I was ready to go, and pretty excited that, for the first time in forever, I felt motivated.